jchdel/h-e-ms/README.md

 ## Architecture

-Zigbee sensors and actuators are exposed as MQTT topics by zigbee2mqtt.
+For every supported protocol, sensors and actuators are exposed as MQTT topics by specific daemon.

-Other devices are connected via USB, ethernet, 1-Wire, Wi-Fi, Bluetooth and RF.
-For each a daemon makes the bridge to MQTT.

-Agents are listening to specific MQTT topics and take action upon receiving messages.
+Agents are listening to specific MQTT topics and take action upon receiving messages. \
 Agents feed a key/value store and a timeserie database with collected values.
-They also publish MQTT messages.
+They also publish MQTT messages. \
 Different agents can read from the key/value store.

 Agents enforcre automations.